Thomas-Mildner/BlazorCookieAuthentificationExample/Readme.md

 - Weather forecast is protected if not authorized
 - Counter page is based on the claim "Admin" (does not exist!
 Dummy to show the functionality of the roles)
 - Login control shows username if successfully logged in
+- Sliding Expiration and logout after inactivity of 30 Seconds.